Mikethebot44/doc-index/README.md

 - `--grouped` – return grouped matches by page URL
 - `--return-page` – include reconstructed page markdown alongside grouped results

+By default, search results are reranked using Pinecone’s hosted Cohere Rerank 3.5 model for higher precision.
+The CLI uses defaults; you can customize reranking via the SDK.

 ### Summarize Documentation

 ```bash